-Academy ISD is committed to maintaining an alcohol- and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
+Academy ISD ISD is committed to maintaining an alcohol- and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
 Employees who use or are under the influence of alcohol or illegal drugs as defined by the Texas Controlled Substances Act during working hours may be dismissed.
 The district's policy regarding employee drug use follows:

-http://pol.tasb.org/Policy/Download/162?filename=DH(LOCAL).pdf
+https://pol.tasb.org/PolicyOnline/PolicyDetails?key=162&code=DH#localTabContent

-Tobacco Products and E-Cigarette Use

-Policies DH, FNCD, GKA
+Tobacco and Nicotine Products and E-Cigarette Use Policies DH, FNCD, GKA

-State law prohibits smoking, using tobacco products, or e-cigarettes on all district-owned property and at school-related or school-sanctioned activities, on or off school property.
+State law prohibits smoking, using tobacco and nicotine products, or e-cigarettes on all district-owned property and at school-related or school-sanctioned activities, on or off school property.
 This includes all buildings, playground areas, parking facilities, and facilities used for athletics and other activities.
 Drivers of district-owned vehicles are prohibited from smoking, using tobacco products, or e-cigarettes while inside the vehicle.
 Notices stating that smoking is prohibited by law and punishable by a fine are displayed in prominent places in all school buildings.